Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 Wow.
 Just *wow*.
 If he can just casually do that, he really does deserve his title of demigod.
 We're so screwed.
 He's going to flatten us.

-After this cutscene, the night elves launch an absolutely *massive* attack on the remaining base, from three directions.
+After this cutscene, the night elves launch a pretty massive attack on the remaining base, from three directions.
 I actually had to restart this mission because I lost too many units and buildings to their flying units.
 In the second playthrough, I built mostly headhunters and raiders, and researched Ensnare to counter the chimaeras and hippogryph riders.

 {% figure [caption:"Sadly, I didn't take screenshots of the full wave."] %}
 ![The Hunter of Shadows](/assets/wr/20240515224646_1.jpg)